-Waikato's Mass Spectrometry Facility operates and maintains the Faculty of Science and Engineering's range of high-performance mass spectrometers at the University of Waikato.
-The instrumentation supports research and teaching activities within the Faculty and a range of services are also available to external institutions and industrial clients.
+Waikato's Mass Spectrometry Facility operates and maintains the School of Science and School of Engineering's range of high-performance mass spectrometers at the University of Waikato's Hamilton campus.
+The instrumentation supports research and teaching activities within the Schools and a range of services are also available to external institutions and industrial clients.

 Please see below for the services currently offered.
 For more information, please contact us.